-Regulation 50 Interpretation of the regulations
+Regulation 51 Interpretation of the regulations

 The Curriculum and Student Progression Committee has authority to resolve any dispute arising from these regulations.
-The University Secretary and his or her nominees have authority to make urgent decisions relating to assessment issues.
+The University Secretary and their nominees have authority to make urgent decisions relating to assessment issues.

-- 50.1 Staff who need guidance on the postgraduate assessment regulations for research degrees, beyond that provided in the regulations and associated guidance, should contact the relevant Dean and/or the Academic Policy Officer with responsibility for the Curriculum and Student Progression Committee: www.ed.ac.uk/schools-departments/academic-services/committees/curriculum-student-progression - 50.2 The University uses questions on the regulations as a source of information for training and development of the regulations.
+- 51.1 Staff who need guidance on the postgraduate assessment regulations for research degrees, beyond that provided in the regulations and associated guidance, should contact the relevant Dean and/or the Academic Policy Officer with responsibility for the Curriculum and Student Progression Committee: www.ed.ac.uk/schools-departments/academic-services/committees/curriculum-student-progression - 51.2 The University uses questions on the regulations as a source of information for training, and development of the regulations.